Attendance & Absence

 Vacations are not considered an excused absence, whether the school is notified ahead of time or not.
 Families can apply for one independent study per school year in the event that the school is notified at least two school weeks in advance and that the absence is minimum 3 and no more than 14 days.
 Students must complete all assigned work in the Independent Study contract according to the deadlines in the contract or the absence is considered unexcused.

 Tardiness occasionally occurs due to unforeseen circumstances.
 A tardy student must report to the office and get a tardy slip before reporting to the classroom.
 A student who is absent frequently, or who arrives late repeatedly will receive a truancy notification per the education code.
 If the problem continues, the principal or designee will meet with the parents and student in person or via phone.
 If necessary, the District Child Welfare and Attendance Supervisor can be involved in any truancy case.

-If your child is to leave school during the day, please send a signed note to his teacher indicating when your child must leave class.
+If your child is to leave school during the day, please send a message via parentsqaure his or her teacher indicating when your child must leave class.
 Before leaving, you will be asked to sign out your child at the school office.
 If someone other than a parent is to pick up a child, please ensure they are on the emergency list.
 For their safety, children are to be picked up by a parent or designated guardian and are not to walk home or to appointments during the school day.

 Unfortunately, children will be affected by illness from time-to-time.
 There are common illnesses such as colds and the flu.
 Also, there are communicable diseases that may affect children at school.
 First and foremost, use common sense and good judgment when making a decision about your child’s attendance at school relative to illness.
 Children should not attend school if: